khurramjaved96/mrcl/README.md

 # Major bug fix and refactoring: Dated: 05 July, 2020

-1. Fixed a bug that affected gradient computation
+1. Fixed a bug that resulted in incorrect meta-gradients.
-2. New more flexible syntax for defining PLN and RLN networks for running experiments.
-It is now possible to add attention layers, and learning rates as meta-parameters.
+2. Refactored the code.
+It should be easier to understand and modify now.
 3. Significantly improved results on both omniglot and sine benchmark by fixing the bug.
-By using a linear PLN layer -- as suggested by S. Beaulieu et.al (2020) -- it is possible to get the same results as ANML without using any neuromodulation layers (S. Beaulieu 2020).
+By using a linear PLN layer -- as suggested by S. Beaulieu et.al (2020) -- it is possible to get the same results as ANML (S. Beaulieu 2020) without using any neuromodulation layers.
-4. The bug fix also makes the optimization more robust to hyper-parameters.
-The same results hold for a wide number of meta-learning and inner learning rates.
+4. The bug fix also makes the optimization more robust to hyper-parameter changes.
+The omniglot results hold for a wide range of meta-learning and inner learning rates.
-5. New updated pretrained models in the google drive.
+5. Added new pretrained models in the google drive.
 Check mrcl_trained_models/Omniglot_updated.
 There are eight pre-trained models, with different hyper-parameters.
 You can look at hyper-parameters in the metadata.json file.

-# Upcoming updates

-1. Adding comparisons to attention layer/neuromodulation layer.
+The old model will no longer work withe new code.
+If you want to use the old models, checkout an older commit of the repo.

-# OML (Previously MRCL) (NeurIPS19)
+# OML (Online-aware Meta-learning) (NeurIPS19)

 Paper : https://arxiv.org/abs/1905.12588